 The Application Process.

-If interested, apply by contacting Meredith Busic (information below).
+If interested, apply by HERE or by contacting Meredith Busic (information below).
 Applications will be reviewed and we will be in communication with you about signing up for an informal interview.
-No more than 10 Conservation Club members will be accepted for the 2022-2023 season.

-Applications are due by August 12th, 2022.
-Applicants will be notified the week of the 15th to schedule an interview.
-Informal interviews will be held on Friday, August 26th, Saturday, August 27th, and Sunday, August 28th.
-Applicants will be contacted on Monday, August 29th wither they have or had not been accepted to the program.
+Applications are due by August 1, 2025.
+Informal interviews will be held mid-August.
+Applicants will be contacted by Monday, August 21 wither they have or had not been accepted to the program.

 Questions?
 Contact Meredith Busic, meredith.busic@metroparkstoledo.com, 419-262-8826.